zlago/zlago/README.md

 did i miss anything?

 ### profile picture
-if for any weird reason you would like your art to be my profile pic, dm me on discord about it, if i like it itll be my discord pfp, maybe on other platforms too, the github pfp should forever remain as this cat thing.
+if for any weird reason you would like your art to be my profile pic, dm me on discord about it, if i like it itll be my discord pfp, maybe on other platforms too, the github pfp should forever remain as the 8x8 cat thing though..

+if youre unsure on how to draw zlago, well i dont really have a ref sheet but we should be able to figure something out

-if i get bored of the same thing i either draw something new or open the folder full of older pfps i had and choose something
+if i get bored of the same thing i either draw something new or open the folder full of older pfps i had and choose something, so consider putting a watermark on your creation

 current discord pfp is by Delivery Cat#4561